Scroll down this page for

 And that still isn’t everything.
 But it all adds up to a huge and sustained attack on our democracy that has no precedent in this country.

-DEFEND THE RIGHT TO PROTEST – sign and circulate these two petitions
+PROTECT THE RIGHT TO PROTEST – sign and circulate these two petitions

 for more information and to sign the “Freedom of Assembly Rights” petition